top of page

 Self-love is choosing to raise yourself in new ways, and decide what kind of relationship you ultimately get to have with yourself.

-PS: If your upbringing taught you to put everyone else first, you may find it very helpful to have regular uninterrupted time to focus on yourself each week.
+If your upbringing taught you to put everyone else first, you may find it very helpful to have regular uninterrupted time to focus on yourself each week.
 When you coach with me you'll have an hour focused solely on you to work through whatever's most pressing in the moment…so you can emerge with deeper insight and emotional stability.
 You can

 Comments